Spanish regulator proposes Deloitte as Pescanova administrator

-MADRID, April 26 (Reuters) - Spanish stock market regulator CNMV said on Friday it had proposed Deloitte as the administrator of Spanish fishing firm Pescanova, which has filed for insolvency.
+MADRID (Reuters) - Spanish stock market regulator CNMV said on Friday it had proposed Deloitte DLTE.UL as the administrator of Spanish fishing firm Pescanova (PVA.MC), which has filed for insolvency.

 A Spanish court accepted Pescanova’s insolvency filing on Thursday and put the CNMV in charge of appointing independent administrators.